 “Be patient and passionate… Don’t take rejection as a bad thing.
 It's fine to fail, and eventually, you will receive your first job offer!” - Gabriela Cruz Olivera

-Microverse students work incredibly hard to become professional software developers and we’re so proud of all our students and the work they put in.
-From making sacrifices to be able to support themselves throughout the program, to spending thousands of hours learning, they’re committed to improving their lives.
-Our alumni have landed jobs around the world, earning an average of 3x more than what they made before — without paying Microverse anything until they’re employed.
+Microverse students around the world dedicate their time and effort to become professional software developers.
+From making sacrifices to be able to support themselves throughout their time at Microverse, to spending thousands of hours learning to code and improving their English, Microverse students stay committed to improving their lives.
+Students have landed jobs for 500+ companies around the world, earning an average of 3x more than what they made before — without paying Microverse anything until they’re employed.

-We are delighted to highlight another one of our alumni, who decided to pursue Microverse in order to step into the global software development job market.
-Gabriela Viridiana Cruz Olivera is based in Mexico and landed a job as a Frontend Developer at LatAm based Upstart 13 in January 2021.
-We asked Gabriela about her experience learning to code, her journey at Microverse, and how life has changed since she landed a full-time developer job.
+One student, Gabriela Viridiana Cruz Olivera based in Mexico, pursued Microverse to step into the global software development job market.
+After completing Microverse in 2021, she landed a job as a Frontend Developer at LatAm based Upstart 13.
+Gabriela shares her experience learning to code, her journey at Microverse, and how her life has changed since she landed a full-time developer job.

-Before learning about Microverse, Gabriela worked as a remote Full Stack Web Developer for a small company located in a city two hours away from her city.
-After almost a year of working there, she lost her job so she began to freelance.
+Before learning about Microverse, Gabriela worked as a remote Full-stack Web Developer for a small company located in a city in Mexico that was two hours away from her home city.
+After almost a year of working there, she lost her job, so she began to freelance.
 She said;

 “I didn't want to end up with a full-time job locally because where I live is a very small city and there aren't any great software companies there.
 I also didn't have the money to move to a bigger city.”

-At the time, Gabriela wanted to level up her skills and felt the companies in her city were not the ideal place to achieve that.
-This motivated her to join Microverse to level up her skills and find a better job in the tech industry.
-She also joined because she was looking for an environment where she could grow as a developer, and Microverse provided that.
+At the time, Gabriela wanted to level up her skills and felt the companies in her city were not the ideal place to do that.
+This motivated her to join Microverse to grow her skills and find a better job in the tech industry.
+She also was looking for an environment where she could grow as a developer, and connect with others, and Microverse provided that.

 For Gabriela, the most memorable part of Microverse by far was the community.
 “Other students and each member of the Microverse team are there to help.
 You can be stuck on a project, or it can be something personal that is blocking you, and you just need to reach out for help and someone will answer you.”